TEC17 Podcast: Condition-based Maintenance

-Listen to experts from WWT and the utilities industry explain exactly what condition-based maintenance is and how data collecting can be used.
+This episode of our TEC17 podcast series explains exactly what condition-based maintenance is and how collected data can be used.

 Condition-based maintenance is the ability to diagnose specific problems and monitor the health of a piece of equipment before failure of that asset.
 Condition-based maintenance has been prominent in the utilities industry for years but has recently transcended into other industries including manufacturing, oil and gas.